wp-plugins/hreflang-flag/readme.txt

 == Description ==

 hreflang Flag plugin uses [css3 selectors](http://www.w3.org/TR/css3-selectors/#attribute-selectors "W3C CSS3 Attribute selectors description") to add a flag icon to your links depending on their [hreflang attribute](http://www.w3.org/TR/html401/struct/links.html#adef-hreflang "hreflang attribute description on W3C").

+This is really useful if you regularly link to pages in other languages and you want to inform your visitors about the language of the link target.

+It's even more useful if your own blog is multilingual.

 == Installation ==